 Tips on how to organize your home or workplace

 - Make it more convenient to put things away.
 To make organizing and cleaning easier, as much as possible, avoid covers or lids.
 Like when you put away dirty laundry, it is more convenient to have an open laundry basket where you can just throw them in easily.
 Open containers for your toiletries or kitchen utensils are also advisable to get things done with less hassle.
 This is also applicable to your garbage system.
-Just like commercial skip bins that are easily opened for throwing rubbish easier, your garbage bins should also have lids that can be lifted up without having to use your hands.
+Just like commercial skip bins that are easily opened for throwing rubbish easier, your skip bins should also have lids that can be lifted up without having to use your hands.